Restoration Starts At Home

 Create a "survival ring" around the base of your tree to protect it from ivy

 - Rescue trees from smothering English ivy!
 If you find a tree covered in climbing ivy, do not attempt to yank all of the ivy from the tree's branches because you may damage the tree.
 Instead, cut the vines at shoulder height and again at the base of the tree.
 Pull the vines away from the lower tree trunk.
 Then grub out all the ivy roots from around the tree, creating a circle with a 5-foot radius around the tree.
 Keep this ring free from ivy.
 The ivy vines remaining in the tree will soon die because they are no longer attached to their nutrient and water source.
+Learn more about removing ivy from trees.

 - Replant with understory plants.
 Once you have removed the invasive weed from your yard, replant with desireable understory plants.
 Native plants are a great choice because they are well adapted to our climate, attract native wildlife, and need fewer resources to maintain once they are established.
 To learn more about native planting or to get tips on creating a landscaping plan, use this great resource from King County.